 Born in 1984 in Singapore.
 Studied at the Film School in Singapore and at the National Film and Television School.

-“I seem to gravitate towards stories about outsiders and the bonds, or the human connections, that strangers develop […] Whenever I make a film, I feel the need to be really honest about the subject matter, but especially when you’re making a film about a black African woman who is a refugee, because there is so much baggage attached to it.
+“I seem to gravitate towards stories about outsiders and the bonds, or the human connections, that strangers develop.
+Whenever I make a film, I feel the need to be really honest about the subject matter, but especially when you’re making a film about a Black African woman who is a refugee, because there is so much baggage attached to it.
 It’s not about being politically correct, it’s about being honest to the human experience.
-The last thing I would want is to be emotionally manipulative or to exploit the characters. […] In terms of style, this film might be different to my previous two films, and if you didn’t know already, you’d probably never guess it had an Asian director.
-But there’s so much in the mis-en-scene and the emotions that makes it feel like an Asian film.
+The last thing I would want is to be emotionally manipulative or to exploit the characters.
+In terms of style, this film might be different from my previous two films, and if you didn’t know already, you’d probably never guess it had an Asian director.
+But there’s so much in the mise-en-scène and the emotions that make it feel like an Asian film.
 I think it also reads the same way as my other films in the sense of not judging the characters and humanizing the subject matter.”Anthony Chen